yazz/VisualJS/README.md

 ### What is Visual Javascript's long term vision?
 Visual Javascript's long term vision is to make personal automation and embedded medical applications easy to build.
 An example of a medical device is a tiny device that is injected into the blood stream to detect and destroy dangerous cells (using tiny cameras and Tensorflow).
 To get to this long term goal we need to take many tiny steps on the way.
 First we need to succeed with desktop web applications, and to create an app store for internal enterprise apps and components.
 Next we need to miniturise the system to work in embedded and internal environments, and finally we need support for autonomous systems which use autodiscovery of components which can be loaded on demand.
 As an example of why autodiscovery is important is for a medical application where an unrecognised cell type in the human body is found by computer vision, Visual Javascript could go out to the network to see if this cell is recognized somewhere else and download the particular code related to that cell type to detect if it is dangerous or not.

 ### Why did Visual Javascript switch to Javascript from Clojure/Clojurescript?
 For the first 3 years the author, Zubair used Clojure/Clojurescript for the development of Visual Javascript.
 But in 2016 Zubair switched from Clojure/Clojurescript as he thought that the product was limiting itself to a very small subset of developers, whereas Javascript has a much larger developer pool.

+### Is Visual Javascript compatible with Visual Basic?
+No. Since Visual Javascript uses Javascript as the scripting language instead of Basic there is zero compatibility with Visual Basic.